Nailed at Last II

 – ugh, I ate too much giraffe –

 He just stood there as placid as anything.
-I had told Jess if we were lucky enough to see one we’d probly just get a glimpse, so she should be ready with her camera!
-So there’s another reason to take everything your parents say with a great big sack of cerebos.
+I had long told Jess if we were lucky enough to see one we’d probly just get a glimpse, so she should be ready with her camera!
+So there’s yet another reason to take everything your parents say with a great big sack of cerebos.

 20141229_183644

-Reminded me of a Free State Reed-ism: “Not a leaf stirred.
+It reminded me of a Free State Reed-ism: “Not a leaf stirred.
 Not an elephant stirred (geddit?)”

 – giraffe stereo –